wenxpan/cat-diet-api/README.md

 Relationships:

-- one-to-many relationship between notes and cats: There can be many notes about a cat, and a note should only be about one cat.
-The note will be deleted if the cat gets deleted
+- one-to-many relationship between notes and cats: There can be many or no notes about a cat, and a note should only and must be about one cat.
+The note will be deleted if the cat gets deleted.
-- one-to-many relationship between notes and foods: There can be many notes about a food, and a note should only be about one food.
+- one-to-many relationship between notes and foods: There can be many or no notes about a food, and a note should only and must be about one food.
 The note will be deleted if the food gets deleted
-- It does not have an explicit relationship with users, because it can be deduced from its relationship with the cat (e.g. note.cat.owner_id); only the cat owner can take notes about their cats
+- It does not have an explicit relationship with users, because it can be deduced from its relationship with the cat (e.g. note.cat.owner_id); only the cat owner can take notes about their cats.

 ### Table - foods